Gifts Can Create Ineligibility for Pennsylvania Medical Assistance (Medicaid) Long-Term Care Benefits

 No Exception for Annual Exclusion Gifting

-Gifts within the exemption from federal gift tax are still subject to the Medicaid transfer penalty.
-Under §2503(b) of the Internal Revenue Code, gifts of $16,000 per person per calendar year are exempt from federal gift tax for 2022.
-As a result, many people believe they can give $16,000 amount away each year to each of their children without a Medicaid problem.
-Although there are exceptions, this belief is generally not true.
 If such gifting falls within the 5-year look-back, then these annual exclusion gifts can indeed result in the denial of an application for Medicaid long-term care benefits.
-For example, five years of annual exclusion gifts to a child, at $16,000 per year, means that there would be $80,000 of gifting in the 60-month look-back.
-That translates into a transfer penalty of 165 days of Medicaid ineligibility. ($80,000 divided by $482.50 = 155 days of ineligibility).
-It is possible to appeal the denial, or request an undue hardship waiver of the transfer penalty.
+For example, five years of annual exclusion gifts to a child, at $18,000 per year, means that there would be $90,000 of gifting in the 60-month look-back.
+That translates into a transfer penalty of 237 days of Medicaid ineligibility. ($90,000 divided by $379.65 = 237 days of ineligibility).
+It is possible to appeal the denial or request an undue hardship waiver of the transfer penalty.

 Curing the Transfer Penalty

 The transfer penalty problem can be cured by a full return of the gift.
-Unfortunately most children and grandchildren have spent the money and are not in a position to return the funds they have received.
+Unfortunately, most children and grandchildren have spent the money and are not in a position to return the funds they have received.
 Partial cures of gifted assets may not be accepted by the Pennsylvania Department of Human Services as reversing the transfer penalty.

 Using Your Resource Allowances to Pay Nursing Home

-Medicaid applicants with less than $2,523 in gross income (2022) can have up to $8,000 in non-excluded resources, such as cash in a checking account.
-If the transfer penalty is small enough, then this $8,000 resource allowance can be used to square up with the nursing home and address the transfer penalty caused by the gifting.
-For example, a gift of say $3,000 in the 60-month look-back could give rise to a 6 day period of ineligibility. ($3,000 divided by $482.50 = 6 days of ineligibility.)
-If the private pay nursing home rate is $525/day, then the $3,000 of gifting can cause a $3,150 problem.
-Instead of asking the children to return the gifted money, an additional $3,150 could be paid to the nursing home, leaving the recipient with $4,850.00, rather than the full $8,000 resource limit.
-Similarly, in the case of a husband and wife where one is in the nursing home, the spouse in the community is permitted to retain a larger resource allowance in order to avoid impoverishment.
+Similarly, in the case of a husband and wife, where one is in the nursing home, the spouse in the community is permitted to retain a larger resource allowance in order to avoid impoverishment.
 If the transfer penalty cannot be reversed on appeal or waived due to undue hardship, then these spousal assets can be used to address the nursing home bill caused by the transfer penalty.
 Certainly this can leave the spouse at home financially vulnerable.

-Exceptions and Appeal Options May Exist
+Other Exceptions May Exist

 Before a senior makes any gifts, it is highly recommended that they seek the advice of an elder law attorney.
 There are exceptions to the transfer penalties, especially when the gift was for a purpose exclusively for a purpose other than to qualify for Medicaid benefits.
 If you have been denied long-term care benefits due to gifting that has occurred within the 5-year look-back, there are ways to appeal the denial.
 Our law office handles Medicaid applications and appeals primarily in Montgomery County, Bucks County, and Philadelphia County.